Going to US Open Tennis in NYC: 2026 Guide

 Once the US Open officially starts you want to make sure you have all the angles covered so that you’re making the most of match days.
 Enjoy the days out just like a New Yorker would.
 Grand statement, I know, but with the right planning you’ve got this.

-Tip #3: Take mass transit.
+Tip #4: Take mass transit.
 Do not drive.

 Driving will be a hassle and you should avoid it unless really necessary.
 That includes car services.
 Entering or leaving the vicinity of the stadium will take forever due to all of the vehicle and people congestion in the area.
-Plus, the surcharge on that Uber / Lyft ride will be insane.
+Plus, the surcharge on that Uber or Lyft ride will be insane.

 You have a couple of options compliments of the NYC MTA service.
 First, there’s the subway.